How to Organize a Charity Golf Tournament

 • The Event – This is where you can draw new people into your circle.
 There are people who’d like to spend every waking moment playing golf.
 For them, your tournament is a chance to enjoy some fun with friends and they can feel good about doing it.
 Fundraising contests and games will add to the allure, as will the after-party with a silent auction and more fun.

 • The Course – Hosting a charity golf tournament at a private golf course can be a big draw.
-Many people that wouldn’t normally be able to golf here would love the opportunity to come for the day.
+Many people who wouldn’t normally be able to golf here would love the opportunity to come for the day.
 Keep this in mind and advertise the course widely on your tournament website and flyers.

 • Your People – Golf tournaments are social events.
 If your committee members know lots of people, love to play golf and network, then your organization will do just fine recruiting golfers.
 Another way to do this is by recruiting a local celebrity to golf or emcee at the awards dinner.

-Managing the Golf Tournament with Online Registration Software
+Managing the Tournament with Online Registration Software

-• Manage player and team registrations, with golf handicap and custom question functionality
+• Manage player and team registrations with golf handicap and custom question functionality

-• Assign additional players to teams and assign starting holes and times
+• Assign additional players to teams

 • Organize pre-event promotions